Geospatial Indexes and Queries¶

 Store your location data as GeoJSON objects with this coordinate-axis order: longitude, latitude.
 The coordinate reference system for GeoJSON uses the WGS84 datum.

-New in version 2.4: The storage and querying of GeoJSON objects is new in version 2.4.
-Prior to version 2.4, all geospatial data was stored as coordinate pairs.
+New in version 2.4: Support for GeoJSON storage and queries is new in version 2.4.
+Prior to version 2.4, all geospatial data used coordinate pairs.

 MongoDB supports the following GeoJSON objects: